 To help your muscles and eyes relax, try this exercise that you can do several times a day:

-If you work in front of a computer screen or other VDTCVS, take the following additional steps:
+If you work in front of a screen, take the following additional steps:

 Take the following steps to maximize the lighting conditions on and around your computer screen: